marcoshsq/GoogleDataAnalyticsCapstone/README.md

 It is not necessary to undertake any of the projects as there is no peer review to complete the course.
 However, it is highly recommended.

-So, out of personal interest, and because I believe it will be of great value to my professional development, I will carry out the two projects offered in track 01, and also a personal project for track 02.
+So, out of personal interest, and because I believe it will be of great value to my professional development, I will carry out the two projects offered in track 01.

 ---

 <h2>How this repository is structured:</h2>

-Below we have two sections, one referring to Track 01 and the other referring to Track 02, where in the first we're offered a guided project with a set of data, problems, and results to be obtained already defined.
+Below we have two sections, one referring to case study 01 and the other referring to case study 02, where in the first a guided project related to user behavior data in a bike sharing application is offered, in the second we have access to data of a health app.

-In the second, we have a slightly freer approach, where it is up to us to define the project we'll work on.

 In each track I placed a link where the project was available, with the Jupyter notebooks in separate folders with each stage of the analysis process, and at the end a complete report documenting the results obtained.